-Fig. 31 Comparison of effective vertical normal stresses along the base of the Brooklyn Tower caisson obtained from the local and global analyses.
+Fig. 26 Comparison of effective vertical normal stresses along the base of the Brooklyn Tower caisson obtained from the local and global analyses.

-Finally, in Figure 32 a comparison is made of the drift of the Brooklyn Tower normalized with respect to the displacement at the base of the tower caisson.
+Finally, in Figure 27 a comparison is made of the drift of the Brooklyn Tower normalized with respect to the displacement at the base of the tower caisson

-Fig. 32 Comparison of drifts along the Brooklyn Tower caisson and its foundation, normalized with respect to the drift at the base of the caisson, from local and global analyses.
+Fig. 27 Comparison of drifts along the Brooklyn Tower caisson and its foundation, normalized with respect to the drift at the base of the caisson, from local and global analyses

 It is noted that these drifts are maximum values and do not necessarily occur at the same time.
-The drift values from the local and global analyses are small and comparable with the global analysis results.
+The drift values from the local analyses are comparable with the global analysis results.

-Comparisons of the results obtained from the analyses of the Manhattan Tower and its foundation led to the same conclusion, that the local and global analyses yield similar results and the main tower foundations are adequate to safely resist the 2500year event without experiencing sliding or lift-off along its base, nor bearing capacity failure, and hence do not require retrofitting.
+Comparisons of the results obtained from the analyses of the Manhattan Tower and its foundation led to the same conclusion, that the local and global analyses yield similar results and the main tower foundations are adequate to safely resist the 2500year event without experiencing sliding or uplift along its base, nor bearing capacity failure, and hence do not require retrofitting.